Stripe vs Square: Which Payment Processor Is Best?

 This article is part of a larger series on Payments.

-Stripe is a developer-friendly payment processing solution best for online businesses wanting to add a customizable checkout to their websites or sales applications.
-Square is an out-of-the-box point-of-sale (POS) and payment processing platform that’s best for small businesses needing an all-in-one solution.
+Stripe is a developer-friendly payment processor best for online businesses wanting to add a customizable checkout to their websites or sales applications.
+Square is an out-of-the-box point-of-sale (POS) and payment processing platform that’s better suited for small businesses needing an all-in-one solution.

-When comparing Stripe vs Square, the main difference is that Stripe requires technical knowledge and needs to be installed on a separate website or app to accept payments.
-Square requires no technical skills and offers a free POS system and website with Square payment processing automatically built in.
+When comparing Stripe vs Square, the main difference is that Stripe requires a bit of technical knowledge and customization to start accepting payments.
+Square is more user-friendly, easier to set up, and offers a free POS system and website with Square payment processing automatically built in.

 - Square: Best for individuals, brick-and-mortar businesses, and basic online sales